qodeone/uikitty-site/docs/pages/javascript.md

 ***

-## UIkit and reactive JavaScript frameworks
+## UIkitty and reactive JavaScript frameworks

-UIkit is listening for DOM manipulations and will automatically initialize, connect and disconnect components as they are inserted or removed from the DOM.
+UIkitty is listening for DOM manipulations and will automatically initialize, connect and disconnect components as they are inserted or removed from the DOM.
 That way it can easily be used with JavaScript frameworks like [Vue.js](http://vuejs.org/) and React.

-**Note** The UIkit website and its documentation that you are currently looking at is built that way.
-It is a perfect example of how <em>UIkit and Vue.js</em> can be integrated.
+**Note** The UIkitty website and its documentation that you are currently looking at is built that way.
+It is a perfect example of how <em>UIkitty and Vue.js</em> can be integrated.
 Head over to its [Github repo](https://github.com/uikit/uikit-site) to see what a good setup can look like.

 ***

 ## Component usage

-You can use UIkit components by adding `uk-*` or `data-uk-*` attributes to your HTML elements without writing a single line of JavaScript.
+You can use UIkitty components by adding `uk-*` or `data-uk-*` attributes to your HTML elements without writing a single line of JavaScript.
 This is UIkit's best practice of using its components and should always be considered first.

 ```html
 <div uk-sticky="offset: 50;"></div>